nicholasgswanson/nicholasgswanson.github.io/_pages/research.md

 ## Working Papers

-_[JMP] General Skills and Underinvestment in New Technologies: Evidence from Burundi_ with Luisa Cefala, Pedro Naso, Michel Ndayikeza
+__[JMP] General Skills and Underinvestment in New Technologies: Evidence from Burundi__ with Luisa Cefala, Pedro Naso, Michel Ndayikeza _(Email for draft)_

-_Retrieval Failures and Consumption Smoothing:
+__Retrieval Failures and Consumption Smoothing:
-A Field Experiment on Seasonal Poverty_ with Ned Augenblick, Kelsey Jack, Supreet Kaur, Felix Masiye
+A Field Experiment on Seasonal Poverty__ with Ned Augenblick, Kelsey Jack, Supreet Kaur, Felix Masiye _(Email for draft)_

 ## Publications

-_Research Transparency is on the Rise in Economics_ with Garret Christensen, Rebecca Littman, David Birke, Edward Miguel, Elizabeth Levy Paluck, Zenan Wang _AEA Papers and Proceedings_ 2020, 110: 61-65
+__Research Transparency is on the Rise in Economics__ with Garret Christensen, Rebecca Littman, David Birke, Edward Miguel, Elizabeth Levy Paluck, Zenan Wang _AEA Papers and Proceedings_ 2020, 110: 61-65

-_Survey of Open Science Practices and Attitudes in the Social Sciences_ with Joel Ferguson, Rebecca Pittman, Garret Christensen, Elizabeth Levy Paluck, Zenan Wang, Edward Miguel, David Birke, John-Henry Pezzuto, _Nature Communications_ Forthcoming
+__Survey of Open Science Practices and Attitudes in the Social Sciences__ with Joel Ferguson, Rebecca Pittman, Garret Christensen, Elizabeth Levy Paluck, Zenan Wang, Edward Miguel, David Birke, John-Henry Pezzuto, _Nature Communications_ Forthcoming

 ## Works in Progress

-_Kinship Pressure and Firm-Worker Matching Distortions_
+__Kinship Pressure and Firm-Worker Matching Distortions__

-_The Impacts of liquidity on low-income workers: Evidence from EWA_ with Luisa Cefala, Eric Koepcke
+__The Impacts of liquidity on low-income workers: Evidence from EWA__ with Luisa Cefala, Eric Koepcke